roymasad/BingSpeech-Cordova-Android-Plugin/README.md

 -No IOS support, can be added

--You need to manually set the Bing cloud key in the bingspeachplugin.java file This should be improved to pass it as a parameter to the plugin instead of being hardcoded
+-You need to manually set the Bing cloud key in the bingspeachplugin.java file.
+This should be improved to pass it as a parameter to the plugin instead of being hardcoded

 -Last tested in 2018